Top 10 best 4x4s and SUVs

 There’s a huge amount of choice, as nearly all manufacturers have at least one SUV in their ranges.
 You can also check out our articles covering the best small SUVs and medium SUVs once you’ve decided on the size of car you want.
 If you're set on the ultimate offroad capability, check our list of the best 4x4s.

 These are the top 10 best SUVs you can buy today.

 The Skoda Kodiaq’s arrival saw Skoda climb into the SUV ring for the first time in 2016.
-These days it sits in the range above the smaller Skoda Karoq and is a real grown-up SUV with a mature, no-nonsense exterior design.
+These days it sits in the range above the smaller Skoda Karoq, and it’s a grown-up SUV with a mature, no-nonsense exterior design.
 This impression continues inside, where there’s a smartly designed interior trimmed in high-quality materials.
-With a seven-seat option on SE spec and above, the Kodiaq is a great car in which to be a passenger.
+With a seven-seat option available on all trim levels, the Kodiaq is a great car in which to be a passenger.